DamianB-BitFlipper/tezos-warranty/README.md

 Currently, the validity of the warranty is determined by some physical receipt or warranty card.
 This poses several issues:
 - The warranty document is easily falsifiable.
-- The warranty document is not necessarily standard among different sellers
+- The warranty document is not necessarily standard among different sellers.
-- A bad acting authorized dealer could issue warranty cards for expired products "under the table"
+- A bad acting authorized dealer could issue warranty cards for expired products "under the table".

 ## Solution

 The issues mentioned above are all byproducts of maintaining warranties in the physical world.
 Tokenize the warranties and many of the problems related to the "real-world" disappear.
 Not only are the problems resolved, but new possibilities also emerge, such as tracking the exact ownership chain.

 With this solution:
-- NFTs cannot be falsified
+- NFTs cannot be falsified.
 - A warranty on this NFT DApp is standardized, no matter who issued it or when.
 - Finding bad-acting dealers will be simpler since it is easier to scan the blockchain for anomalous behaviors such as multiple warranty NFTs for the same product serial number.

 New Possibilities:
 - The number of warranty transfers of a product can be limited and controlled.
-Some warranties are non-transferable to new owners whereas others are unlimited.
+Some warranties are non-transferable to new owners whereas others offer unlimited transfers.
 Tokenized warranties can accurately enforce these rules.
-- The exact ownership chain of a product can be traced.
+- A product's exact ownership chain can be traced.

 ### Admin Roles